 Paul makes it quite clear that these categories of people will not inherit salvation.

-- Not to counsel women (the exception being, only if Pam wants to include me together with herself in a counselling session, but then only if what is being discussed is not of a sexual nature).
+- Not to counsel women (the only exception being if Pam wants to include me with her in a counselling session, but then only if what is being discussed is not of a sexual nature).

 - Not to ‘visit’ any website to surf its contents knowing that every random site has been hacked by pornographic ‘suppliers’.
 I stay very specific while ‘searching’ the web and do not ‘accept’ offers to open unknown sites.